Chiemeka-Nwakama/Voting-System/project1/documentation/README.md

 To run the tests, you must modify the path variable string to the path of the files or else the test will not work.

-*System testing for both CPL and IR election were tested by simply running a election test file and look through audit file to see if the steps and results at each point of both elections were as we expected.
-The rest of the test (Unit testing) was done through JUnit testing in ElectionTestCPL.java and IR_ElectionTest.java respectively.
+*System testing for both CPL and IR election were tested by simply running a election test file and looking through the audit file to see if the steps and results at each point of both elections were as we expected.
+The rest of the tests (Unit testing) were done through JUnit testing in ElectionTestCPL.java and IR_ElectionTest.java respectively.